karlyndiary/DA-Cheatsheet/Tableau/[07] Tableau Architecture.md

       - Final Dashboard Rendering: The VizQL Server combines the data with the visualization structure (defined in the TWB/TWBX file) and renders the final dashboard.
 This rendered visualization is displayed to the user via their browser or Tableau Desktop.

+- Application Server: It handles Authentication and Authorisation, Publishing and UI Rendering.
+- VisQL Server [Visual Query Language]: For example, when you drag a measure and dimension in tableau -> VisQL now converts this to SQL query -> and sends it to the data server to get the data -> The data server sends the raw data to VisQL -> Now VisQL will now translate it to visual.
+- Data Server: